How to write clear English for your diverse audiences

 3. Keep it short

-Remember that everyone’s attention is limited.
-Especially on a website or if they’re reading on an app (this page is not a great example, I admit!), the text needs to be kept short and to the point.
+Remember that your reader’s attention is limited.
+Especially on a website, it’s better to keep the text short and to the point.

 Be respectful

-Finally (and perhaps needless to say), remember that being respectful is important.
+Finally (and perhaps needless to say), remember to be respectful.

-If you don’t know who’s in your audience, it may be better to take a politer tone than you might otherwise.
+If you don’t know who’s in your audience, you may want to take a politer tone than you might otherwise.
+Avoid sarcasm and be very careful about humor, as both do not translate well across cultures or in writing.

 Where’s the fun?
 Finding your voice